Walter K. Wilson Sr.: Early life

 Walter King Wilson was born in Nashville, Tennessee on October 7, 1880, a son of James Edward Wilson and Mary E. (Williamson) Wilson.
 He was raised and educated in Nashville, and was an 1897 graduate of Fogg High School.
 Wilson completed his high school education with academic honors and was chosen as his class salutatorian.
 In June 1897, he applied for admission to the United States Military Academy at West Point.
 He finished first of 23 applicants on the competitive examination offered by US Representative John W. Gaines and was appointed in April 1898.

 Wilson attended West Point from 1898 to 1902 and graduated in June 1902 ranked 27th of 54.
-His classmates who also became general officers included John Knowles Herr.
+His classmates who also became general officers included John Knowles Herr and William A. McCain.
 Among his prominent classmates who did not attain general officer rank were Adam Casad and Harry Nelly.
 At graduation, Wilson was commissioned a second lieutenant of Artillery.

 Family

 In May 1904, Wilson married Evangeline Taylor, whom he met while he was serving at Vancouver Barracks, and they were the parents of two sons.
 Walter K. Wilson Jr. (1906–1985) was a career army officer who attained the rank of lieutenant general.
 Lieutenant Colonel John N. Wilson (1913–1944) was a career army officer who died while commanding a Field Artillery Battalion in Europe during World War II.